 I use the analogy that some potential employees are beautiful, they check all the boxes, and have all right answers, but that beauty is only surface deep.

-There is always people who pretend to be something they are not.
+There are always people who pretend to be something they are not.
 Lying is a concern, and with the internet as a backdrop of information that an applicant can manipulate, weeding out those people presents its own unique challenges.
 The depths which you, as an employer, can ask an applicants references is very limited.
 Many services have popped up, again a simple google search for “hire vetting service” will find you many solutions.
 Sometimes, the lies are so poorly laid out that with a little time, you can see right through them.

 The Virtual Resume